Trikos/File-Downloads-Automator/README.md

 # File-Downloads-Automator
-A better and working File Manager for your download folder
+A better and working File Manager for your download folder forked from tuomaskivioja project